camilolopes/I4JSF-API/README.md

 Inform internationalization variable  and bundle key.
 Like this your message is added the context JSF.
 Observe that we reduced from 4 lines to 1 line.

+#Fork
+Make a fork of the project and send your contribution